 If you're interested in architecture, there's a good chance that you've already heard of Revit.
 However, you may not know all of its benefits.
 To give you a sense of how much Revit can help with interior design, check out some of its top advantages:

-1. See Your Project in Virtual Reality or 3D
+1. See your project in 3D

 With Revit, you create a basic layout of the project you are building using a quick selection of items from families of virtual objects.
 These virtual object families assist users with interior design, as they quickly show the user how an object will look inside the space and allow the user to cycle through multiple options to find the best selection.